gl051/java-samples/README.md

 # java-samples
-A collection of samples for people learning refreshing the Java language.
+A collection of samples for people learning or refreshing the Java language.
 For educational purpose.